 As Scott sees it while the lives of barbarians outside the city walls were no doubt nasty, brutish and short by today’s standards life inside the walls was nastier, more brutish and shorter.
 Barbarians were more egalitarian in their social relations, consumed a more varied diet that included meats and other proteins, were exposed less to diseases that were spread through contact with strangers and animals, lived longer and healthier lives, grew taller and stronger and enjoyed more leisure time.
 By contrast life among the peasants inside the walls is described as quite gruesome: diseases, slave (or effectively slave) labor, cruel treatment, poor diet.

-To those who instinctively favor the walled city’s view of things it seems quite sensible that
+Scott gives the devil his due: to those who instinctively favor the walled city’s view of things it perhaps seems quite sensible that

 a peasantry would do what it could to hold on to its fields and its orchards, its homes and its granaries, and its livestock as a matter of life and death. . . .
 (M)ight one see the creation of the state as a joint creation — a social contract perhaps? – between cultivating subjects and their ruler?

-However, it could well be that that Hobbes and Locke may have been relying too much on the history written by the victors and rulers.
+But Scott is suspicious of this social contract account as a just-so story.
+It could well be that that Hobbe, Locke and their intellectual descendants have been relying too much on the histories written by victors and rulers.

 (T)he matter is more complicated. . . . state elites have an overwhelming interest in safeguarding the sinews of their own power: a cultivating population and its grain stores . . . walls were built quite as much to keep . . . . taxpaying cultivators inside as to keep the barbarians (nomads) inside.
 City walls were thus intended to keep the essentials of state preservation inside.